 The SPELD SA Phonic Book Series complements the teaching of reading and writing using a structured synthetic phonics approach.
 SPELD SA aims to help Aboriginal students engage with phonic books by having characters, content and settings that reflect Aboriginal communities.
 In developing this series, SPELD SA has consulted with people who live and work in the Anangu, Pitjantjatjara Yankunytjatjara (APY) Lands.
 We understand that the content, settings and characters may not reflect all Aboriginal people and their experiences but hope that Aboriginal students learning to read can find some familiarity in and connection with these books in their literacy journey.

-SPELD SA Phonic Books follow the sequence of letter-sounds used in the Jolly Phonics synthetic phonics program.
+SPELD SA Phonic Books follow the sequence of letter-sounds used in the Jolly Phonics synthetic phonics program (below) and the Sounds-Write phonics program.
 The books can be used with other phonics programs.

 About the cover artist